 - Common cathode RGB LED

-- Possibilities: dim->bright, color cycle ?
+- Possibilities: ramp dim->bright, color cycle

-- Perfect on a breadboard
+- Perfect fit on a breadboard

 - Tweaking resistor value per individual RGB may help with achieving a more balanced white